Informed Consent for the Orthodontic Patient

 Decalcification and Dental Caries

-Excellent oral hygiene is essential during orthodontic treatment as are regular visits to your family dentist.
-Inadequate or improper hygiene could result in cavities, discolored teeth, periodontal disease and/or decalcification.
+Excellent oral hygiene is essential during orthodontic treatment, as are regular visits to your family dentist.
+Inadequate or improper hygiene could result in cavities, discolored teeth, periodontal disease, and/or decalcification.
 These same problems can occur without orthodontic treatment, but the risk is greater to an individual wearing braces or other appliances.
-These problems may be aggravated if the patient has not had the benefit of fluoridated water or its substitute, or if the patient consumes sweetened beverages or foods.
+These problems may be aggravated if the patient has not had the benefit of fluoridated water (or its substitute) and/or the patient consumes sweetened beverages or foods.

 Root Resorption